 Local Neighbourhood Municipal Regional Description Provides at least enough space for two activities or groups to use the open space simultaneously, for example an open grassed area with seating and playground.
 Primarily used for recreation. frequent, short duration visits within a short walking distance of users.
 Provides facilities and features that appeal to the neighbourhood population including a range of unstructured recreation and informal facilities.
 Intended for frequent, short duration visits within a walking or cycling distance of users.
-Provides facilities and features that attract the municipal-wide population and/or protect municipal biodiversity/heritage values.
-This can include structured sporting facilities, historical gardens or major unstructured recreation facilities including fitness equipment and multipurpose courts.
+Provides facilities and features that attract the municipal-wide population and/or protect biodiversity/heritage values.
+This can include structured sporting facilities, historical gardens or major recreation facilities including fitness equipment and multi-purpose courts.
 People may need to travel a short distance to reach them.
 Primarily caters to the broader regional population and/or protection and enhancement of biodiversity values in a regional context.
 These parks attract users from within and beyond the municipality and cater for a broad cross-section of ages.
 Most people drive to these.
-Activities Should have: Children's play spaces Seating Relaxation/resting spots Should have: Combination of open parkland and bushland Sport and recreation facilities for unstructured activity Spaces for casual play Seating Relaxation/resting spots Should have: Sufficient space to accommodate a variety of concurrent activities Children's play spaces Seating May have: Provision of organised sports Dog exercise areas Should have: Significant environmental or tourism value Seating Public toilets Drinking fountains May have: Natural wetlands and reserves Organised sports Dog exercise areas Typical Size • 0.2ha - 1ha Minimum 1 ha Minimum 5 ha Unlimited Typical Catchment 300m - 500m safe walking distance from dwellings and workplaces 500m to 1km safe walking distance from dwellings and workplaces or approx. 10 minute walk Located within 2 km of 95% of dwellings 500m walking distance applied for neighbourhood use Unlimited for regional visitors 500m distance applied for neighbourhood use Example for Horsham Charisma Park Natimuk Creek Reserve Definition Haven Recreation Reserve s have been developed in alignment with the Department May Park, Weir Park and rtment Adventure Island, water and Planning
+Activities Should have: Children's play spaces Seating Relaxation/resting spots Should have: Combination of open parkland and bushland Sport and recreation facilities for unstructured activity Spaces for casual play Seating Relaxation/resting spots Should have: Sufficient space to accommodate a variety of concurrent activities Children's play spaces Seating May have: Provision of organised sports Dog exercise areas Should have: Significant environmental or tourism value Seating Public toilets Drinking fountains May have: Natural wetlands and reserves Organised sports Dog exercise areas Typical Size • 0.2ha - 1ha Minimum 1 ha • Minimum 5 ha • Any Typical Catchment 300m - 500m safe walking distance from dwellings and workplaces 500m to 1km safe walking distance from dwellings and workplaces or approx. 10 minute walk Located within 2 km of 95% of dwellings 500m walking distance applied for neighbourhood use Unlimited for regional visitors 500m distance applied for neighbourhood use Example for Horsham Charisma Park Natimuk Creek Reserve Haven Recreation Reserve May Park, Weir Park and Adventure Island